Guide to studying History of Art, Architecture & Design

 During a History of Art, Architecture & Design course, you'll gain a solid understanding of the subject as a highly significant product of the broader culture or society in which it's made and consumed.

-Furthermore, studying an area you’re passionate about provides an ideal academic experience which pushes you to look closer, think harder, and express your findings with greater clarity; all in the interest of achieving a more profound understanding of human history.
+Furthermore, studying an area you’re passionate about provides an ideal academic experience that pushes you to look closer, think harder, and express your findings with greater clarity, all in the interest of achieving a more profound understanding of human history.

 A wide variety of careers are open to graduates, including law, publishing, media, education, museums, and the commercial art world.

-Otherwise, the range of subjects studied at school or college is rarely specified and applications are typically welcomed from potential students with diverse academic backgrounds.
+Otherwise, the range of subjects studied at school or college is rarely specified, and applications are typically welcomed from potential students with diverse academic backgrounds.
+Specific requirements vary at each university or college.

 Tips for your university application